arvaldez301/Intro-to-RStudio/README.md

 install.packages("tidyverse")
 library(tidyverse)
 ```
-Ensure your data is in the appropriate format, with the dependent variable in one column and the grouping variable in another column. for this example the data set will be reffered to as 'data' with a dependent variable 'y' and a grouping variable 'group'
+Ensure your data is in the appropriate format, with the dependent variable in one column and the grouping variable in another column. for this example the data set will be referred to as 'data' with a dependent variable 'y' and a grouping variable 'group'

 Fit ANOVA model
 ```